Centurion Multi-Gear Lopper 2X: Product Review

 - Weight: 5 lbs.
 5–¾ oz.

 See Jack’s initial thoughts about the design and performance of the Centurion Multi-Gear Lopper.
+This reflects the first set of loppers received and was not changed for the second set of loppers I tested.

 The loppers arrived unscathed in a cardboard box.
 Attached by cable ties to the loppers, a placard presents the product features on one side and pruning tips, safety, and maintenance on the reverse side.